jessej-samuel/jessej-samuel/README.md

 - 👋 Hi, I’m @jessej-samuel
 - 👀 I’m interested in Python and JavaScript
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning C++ and JavaScript
 - 💞️ I’m looking to collaborate on Python projects

 <!---